VUIIS/hello-world-MCR/README.md

     git lfs track bin/example_main

-## Create singularity container recipe
+## Create Singularity container recipe
 The recipe for singularity container requires a specific structure and organization.
 The example provides explanations of each section within the recipe.
 For more detailed instructions, see the [user guide](https://sylabs.io/guides/3.7/user-guide.pdf).
 The singularity recipe will designate input and output directories, update and install all required packages, download Matlab Compiled Runtime, and run the compiled Matlab script.
 Be sure the version of Matlab Compiled Runtime is the same as the Matlab version used to write the code.